-Adding to Bayer’s PR troubles, AFP reported on May 18 that an employee of another PR firm was caught posing as a freelance journalist who worked for the BBC at the recent federal trial in San Francisco that ended with an $80 million judgment against Bayer.
-The woman, who was seen chatting up reporters about story ideas at the trial, did not disclose that she actually worked for FTI Consulting, a “crisis management firm” whose clients include Bayer and Monsanto.
+Adding to Bayer’s PR troubles, AFP reported on May 18 that an employee of another “crisis management” PR firm that works with Bayer and Monsanto — FTI Consulting — was caught posing as a freelance journalistat a federal trial in San Francisco that ended with an $80 million judgment against Bayer over glyphosate cancer concerns.

 Academics were important messengers for industry lobbying efforts to oppose GMO labeling, reported the New York Times in 2015.
 “Professors/researchers/scientists have a big white hat in this debate and support in their states, from politicians to producers,” Bill Mashek, a vice president at Ketchum, wrote to the University of Florida professor.
 “Keep it up!”
 The industry trade group CBI has spent over $11 million on Ketchum’s GMO Answers since 2013, according to tax records.

-The spin has influenced journalists, according to the PR industry.
-In 2014, GMO Answers was shortlisted for a CLIO advertising award for “Crisis Management & Issue Management.”
-In this video, Ketchum bragged about how it nearly doubled positive media attention of GMOs and “balanced 80% of interactions” on Twitter.
+As one sign of its success as a PR spin tool, GMO Answers was shortlisted for a CLIO advertising awardin 2014 in the category of “Crisis Management & Issue Management.”
+In thisvideofor CLIO, Ketchum bragged about how it nearly doubled positive media attention of GMOs and “balanced 80% of interactions” on Twitter.
 Many of those online interactions are from accounts that appear independent and do not disclose their connection to industry’s PR campaign.

 Although the Ketchum video claimed GMO Answers would “redefine transparency” with information from experts with “nothing filtered or censored, and no voices silenced,” a Monsanto PR plan suggests the company counted on GMO Answers to help spin its products in a positive light.
 The document from 2015 listed GMO Answers among the “industry partners” that could help protect Roundup from cancer concerns; in a “resources” section on page 4, the plan listed links to GMO Answers alongside Monsanto documents that could communicate the company message that “Glyphosate is not carcinogenic.”